francescogerardomarra/its/modulo26/3_filters.md

 - **The body** (payload) of the response is typically **populated by the controller**.
 - **Post-processing** filters (code after `chain.doFilter`) can:
    - Inspect response headers and status codes.
-   - Log the outcome (e.g., response time, success/failure).
+   - Log the outcome (e.g. response time, success/failure).
    - Modify the response if necessary (add CORS headers, security tokens, etc.).
 - **Control Flow**: Once `chain.doFilter` is called, the flow **"dives" into deeper filters or the controller**.
 Once the controller has finished, the flow **"unwinds" back** through the filters.